πŸ• Dogs

 πŸ“… Daily Care

-• Spot-clean daily
+• Spot-clean the cage daily to keep it fresh.

 πŸ› Hygiene